Scream (Michael Jackson and Janet Jackson song): Influence

-In 1997, "Scream" was remixed as "Scream Louder (Flyte Tyme Remix)" for Michael Jackson's remix album Blood on the Dance Floor: HIStory in the Mix.
-The remix used elements from the Sly & The Family Stone song Thank You (Falettinme Be Mice Elf Again).
-Another official remix was produced by Naughty by Nature and was called, "Scream (Naughty Remix)" and has a new urban R&B instrumental beat & a rap verse by Treach of Naughty by Nature.

 "Scream" was a creative influence on other music videos such as the 1999 release of the award-winning "No Scrubs" by TLC.
 This influence was also present on the 2008 release of "Shawty Get Loose" by Lil Mama and Chris Brown.
 Reacting to the comparisons made between the videos, Mama explained, "I feel honored, because that was one of the initial goals, and I feel that it was executed well."
-She adding that the emulation was intentional and that Brown was the only logical choice to step into Michael Jackson's role.
+She added that the emulation was intentional and that Brown was the only logical choice to step into Michael Jackson's role.
 Ciara and Nicki Minaj's music video for their single "I'm Out" was heavily influenced by the video by referencing the all-white scenery and attire.
-Tyga's 2018 released music video "Dip" featuring Nicki Minaj is also heavily influenced by the video.
+Tyga's 2018 music video "Dip", also featuring Minaj, was also heavily influenced by the "Scream" video.

 MTV Video Music Awards tribute

 In September 2009, Janet Jackson performed "Scream" on the 2009 MTV Video Music Awards as part of a medley tribute to Michael Jackson, who died three months earlier.
 MTV General Manager Stephen Friedman stated "[t]his is not something that just came together—we've been in talks with [Janet] for a while...
 We felt there was no one better than Janet to anchor it and send a really powerful message."
 She worked with several world-renowned choreographers, including Dave Scott, Cris Judd, Brian Friedman, Wade Robson, Tyce Diorio, Travis Payne, Jeri Slaughter, Laurie Ann Gibson, Mia Michaels and Tina Landon, with her personal creative director, Gil Duldulao, coordinating the performance.

 Gil Kaufman of MTV commented "[w]earing a black-and-white, skintight leather dress with matching pants, Janet busted some of her and Michael's signature moves, flawlessly re-creating her late brother's steps as they were projected on the screen behind her."
 Michael Slezak of Entertainment Weekly commented, "she worked that stage harder than an underpaid assistant doin' overtime, and as tributes go, this was as energetic as it was heartfelt."